-Air velocity in ventilation ducts and air handling units is very high, which makes it challenging to achieve proper UVC air sterilization
+Air velocity in ventilation ducts and air handling units is very high, which makes it challenging to achieve proper UV-C irradiation and air disinfection

-Virus particles passing through ducts at high speed are not in contact long enough with UV-C rays to be properly irradiated, the exposure time is too low
+Virus particles passing through ducts at high speed are not exposed long enough to UV-C rays to be properly neutralized, the exposure time is too low

 With UV Diffusers, UV-C irradiation happens at the very end of the duct line, where the air velocity is at its lowest

 Then we pressurize the air inside the plenum

 Decreasing the air velocity even more

 Virus particles are now passing through UV-C light at low speed

 Increasing virus and bacteria exposure to UV-C light – and irradiation efficiency – by a factor of 2 to 8 times

 The air first passes through the irradiation chamber which has a built-in UV-C lamp.
 The configuration of the chamber, the angles and materials reflecting the light, as well as the airflow passing through the chamber: everything has been designed to boost UV-C irradiation inside the chamber.